DIY Home Maintenance

 Too wide or deep a gap?

-If the gap is wider than about 1/4″ or deeper than 1/2″, don’t rely on a single bead.
-Pack the void with backer rod or other backing material so the new sealant sits at the right depth and bonds properly.
+If the gap is wider than about 1/4″ or deeper than 1/2″, don’t rely on a single bead of caulk.
+I use backer rod or foam backing material in wide gaps to support the bead and ensure proper depth.
+This prevents three-sided adhesion and helps the seal last longer.

 Uneven bead, too much product, or skinning over